stellar-deprecated/docs/guides/compliance-protocol.md

 The `AUTH_SERVER` provides a single web endpoint where a compliance request can be sent.
 The URL is up to you and where you host this service, but a simple example would be `https://[YOUR_HOSTNAME]/aml`.
-Once established, you'll need to add this to your [stellar.toml](./concepts/stellar-toml.md) under the `AUTH_SERVER` key.
+Once established, you'll need to add this URL to your [stellar.toml](./concepts/stellar-toml.md) under the `AUTH_SERVER` key.
 See [SEP-0001][sep-0001] for more information.

 ### Sending A Request

-To send a compliance request to the receiving financial institution, you need to send an HTTP POST request to the receiving institution's AUTH_SERVER with the following specification:
+To send a compliance request to the receiving financial institution, submit an HTTP POST request to the receiving institution's AUTH_SERVER with the following specification:

 * `Content-Type` should equal `application/x-www-form-urlencoded`